Questions About Legal Guardianship?

 What Is Temporary Guardianship?

 Nevada law also has provisions for Temporary Guardianship.
-In these cases, a judge may grant an emergency order if an individual faces a substantial and immediate risk of financial loss or physical harm, or needs immediate medical attention and lacks the capacity to respond to the risk of loss or harm or to obtain the necessary medical attention.
+In these cases, a judge may grant an emergency order.
+This happens if an individual faces a substantial and immediate risk of financial loss or physical harm.
+It may also occur if an individual needs immediate medical attention and lacks the capacity to respond to the risk of loss or harm or to obtain the necessary medical attention.

-If the protected person still needs a guardian after the temporary guardianship has expired, then you may enter into another temporary guardianship arrangement or file for permanent guardianship.
+What happens if the protected person still needs a guardian after the temporary guardianship expires?
+Then, you may enter into another temporary guardianship arrangement or file for permanent guardianship.

 Need Help?
 Contact Las Vegas Guardianship Lawyer Tiffany Welt Doctors